hl7au/au-fhir-core/input/includes/observation_vitalsigns_notes.md

 #### Optional Search Parameters:

-The following search parameter combinations **SHOULD** be supported:
+The following search parameters and search parameter combinations **SHOULD** be supported:

 1. **SHOULD** support searching using the combination of the **[`patient`](https://hl7.org/fhir/R4/observation.html#search)** and **[`category`](https://hl7.org/fhir/R4/observation.html#search)** and **[`status`](https://hl7.org/fhir/R4/observation.html#search)** search parameters:
     - including support for *OR* search on `status` (e.g.`status={system|}[code],{system|}[code],...`)